 On that score, I revised ‘Home Alone Again Unnaturally’ in the light of subsequent events which didn’t work out as I’d hoped they would.
 That’ll teach me to write anticipatory pieces.
 I wish life could be changed retrospectively.
 The warnings I included about the dangers of quitting lockdown too soon and flouting the advice about social distancing have proved all too valid, alas.

 I’ve revamped the site in various ways, the main change being the addition of an Image Gallery.
-Clicking on GALLERY in the strapline above will take you to this pictorial wonderland.
+Clicking on GALLERY in the strapline above or here will take you to this pictorial wonderland.
 I’m really no great fan of my own work but some people have been curious about what I actually did in my earlier life (though they’re too polite to put it quite like that) so for them I’ve included some scans of my designs and illustrations, and since a blog like this is inevitably something of an ego-trip I’ve made sections for family photos and pictures of friends.
 But no selfies!

 The inclusion of some of these Friends has raised the odd eyebrow, if an eyebrow can be raised via email.
 An e-brow perhaps.
 Was I really friends with William Empson, for instance?
 Well, sort of.
 He was the Professor of English at Sheffield University when I was an undergraduate there and we often lunched at the same pub and over the course of the three years that I was there (at the university, not just in the pub) we got to know each other a bit, starting with just a little nod of acknowledgement of my presence from him and eventually we’d be chatting over our pints.
 What we talked about wasn’t his poetry, however — he was a formidable figure and I wouldn’t have dared to broach that subject — but cricket.